 With your audience on your side, it’s now time to bring out the facts or the basis of your point.
 What’s the core message you need to get across?
 You’ll want to give them just enough of the details to justify an emotional decision.
-Remember: people make many decisions for emotional reasons, but to create sustainable choices, they always need to be able to justify them with logic and maintain the belief that they are the master of their emotions.
-Effective communication involves helping your cause by giving them the logic they need to create this justification.
+Remember: People make many decisions for emotional reasons, but to create sustainable choices, they always need to be able to justify them with logic and maintain the belief that they are the master of their emotions.
+Effective communication involves helping your cause by giving them the logic they need up front to create this justification.
 Laying out your details and facts up front also proves that you can provide the solution they seek, and can express your message clearly, which establishes you as a credible source for whatever you’re advocating.

 Step 3: Attack & confess (+25 yards)

 - Anticipate possible objections.
 You’re never going to enter a room where everyone agrees with you 100%.
 Anticipating objections or problems gives you more power to overcome them.
 By articulating the possible objections your audience could have, you show empathy and intelligence.
 Chances are, you learned this on your high school debate team or in speech class – it’s a tried and true effective communication technique for winning people over.
-By anticipating objections and prepping yourself for any counter-arguments that may come up, you’re also strengthening your own point of view and demonstrating that you know your point inside and out to your audience.
+By anticipating objections and preparing yourself for any counter-arguments that may come up, you’re also strengthening your own point of view and demonstrating that you know your point inside and out to your audience.

 Claim that you had the same objections initially and attack yourself for it.
 In this phase your outcome is for the audience to realize the “hell if they don’t”– what is the consequence to them if they don’t follow through/take your suggestion?
 One way to accomplish this step is relating what happened to you before you took action.
 Providing an anecdote can do away with the audience’s doubt while simultaneously making you seem more relatable.